By Alison Pilling, sex coach and writer

-Understanding these differences and similarities though The Enneagram of 9 personality types can lead to more warmth, appreciation and insight and instead of bickering over persistent differences, they can be kindly included.
+Understanding these differences and similarities through The Enneagram of 9 personality types can lead to more warmth, appreciation, and insight, and instead of bickering over persistent differences, they can be kindly included.

 Sometime’s it’s good to leave a relationship, I’m friends with most of my exes, as the Enneagram offered insight into why we loved each other and why it was good to leave.
 I wasn’t married so arguably it’s more straightforward.

 But if you are and you want to stay happy with the man you picked all those years ago and get even closer, this will help you understand each other more, not least by not taking things so personally.

 Keeping love and desire, security and adventure, individuality and merging may seem like paradoxes.
 Yet they keep relationships embodied, alive and interesting.
 Enjoy holding and exploring the tension of opposites.
 Let sex connect you.
 Do it for you.